-We asked insolvency experts Corporate Recovery Help to break down the negative effects that uncontrolled, rapid growth can have on your business and explain the importance of having control over how fast and how much your business grows in any given quarter.
+From debt that grows faster than your earnings to new staff members that just dont understand your business like your first few hires, growth presents a range of issues that can affect your companys cash flow and solvency.We asked insolvency experts Corporate Recovery Help to break down the negative effects that uncontrolled, rapid growth can have on your business and explain the importance of having control over how fast and how much your business grows in any given quarter.

 Growing fast could mean changing your productNot all companies are built to be big.
 If your company offers a personalised service or a handmade product, for example, rapid growth probably isnt compatible with your product and your business model.
 Read more about business growth:

 - UK may be leading the 4th industrial revolution

 - How VC cash can help start a business

 - Do movie studio shares have a post-Oscar pop or drop